Raman-Singh-Shekhawat/Tooltip/README.md

 ● As soon as the functionality is fully functional, the developer will remove this section of the README (i.e. lines 12-16).

-● The UI has been designed almost 100% accurate to the design provided.
+● The UI has been very carefully designed to keep it almost 100% accurate to the design provided.